uynitsuj/dp/README.md

 ```

 ## Defining training configs and running training
 To fine-tune a model on your own data, you need to define configs for data processing and training.
-Example [configs](dp/util/config.py) are provided, starting from standard format lerobot dataset, which you can modify and add interfaces for your own dataset format.
+Example [configs](dp/util/config.py) are provided (styled after PhysicalIntelligence/openpi configs), starting from standard format lerobot dataset, which you can modify and add interfaces for your own dataset format.

 Dataset normalization statistics are computed and applied to data automatically prior to training.